mongodb/specifications/source/auth/auth.rst

 :since: 4.4

-The ``isMaster`` handshake supports a new argument, ``speculativeSaslStart``, provided as a BSON object.
-Clients specifying this argument to ``isMaster`` will speculatively include the first ``saslStart`` command of an authentication handshake.
+The ``isMaster`` handshake supports a new argument, ``speculativeAuthenticate``, provided as a BSON object.
+Clients specifying this argument to ``isMaster`` will speculatively include the first command of an authentication handshake.
-This command may be provided to the server in parallel with any standard request for supported authentication mechanisms.
-This would permit clients to merge their ``saslStart`` message with their ``isMaster`` request, and receive the ``saslStart`` reply with the ``isMaster`` reply.
+This command may be provided to the server in parallel with any standard request for supported authentication mechanisms (i.e. ``saslSupportedMechs``).
+This would permit clients to merge their first message with their ``isMaster`` request, and receive the authentication reply with the ``isMaster`` reply.

 If the speculatively issued command succeeds, the client should proceed with the next step of the exchange.
-If the command fails, the client should determine whether the ``isMaster`` response contains enough information to select another mechanism.
+If the ``isMaster`` response does not include a ``speculativeAuthenticate`` reply, either due to failure or the server's lack of support for speculative authentication, and the ``ok`` field in the ``isMaster`` response is set to 1, drivers MUST authenticate using the standard authentication handshake.

+If an authentication mechanism is not provided either via connection string or code, but a password is provided, drivers MUST use the SCRAM-SHA-256 mechanism for speculative authentication.
+If no authentication mechanism and no password are provided, drivers MUST continue to authenticate using the standard authentication handshake.

-Older servers will ignore this argument.
+Older servers will ignore the ``speculativeAuthenticate`` argument.
 New servers will participate in the standard authentication conversation if this argument is missing.

-An example conversation using ``speculativeSaslStart`` is as follows:
+Drivers MUST set ``speculativeAuthenticate.saslStart`` if either of the authentication mechanisms SCRAM-SHA-1 or SCRAM-SHA-256 has been indicated, or if no mechanism has been provided. ``speculativeAuthenticate.saslStart`` MUST NOT be set for any other authentication mechanism.
+An example conversation using ``speculativeAuthenticate`` for a SASL mechanism is as follows:

-| C: :javascript:`{ isMaster: 1, speculativeSaslStart: { mechanism: "SCRAM-SHA-256", db: "admin", payload: BinData(0, "biwsbj11c2VyLHI9ZnlrbytkMmxiYkZnT05Sdjlxa3hkYXdM"), options: { skipEmptyExchange: true }}, ... }`
+| C: :javascript:`{ isMaster: 1, speculativeAuthenticate: { saslStart: 1, mechanism: "SCRAM-SHA-256", db: "admin", payload: BinData(0, "biwsbj11c2VyLHI9ZnlrbytkMmxiYkZnT05Sdjlxa3hkYXdM"), options: { skipEmptyExchange: true }}, ... }`
-| S: :javascript:`{ isMaster: true, speculativeSaslStart: { conversationId: 1, payload: BinData(0,"cj1meWtvK2QybGJiRmdPTlJ2OXFreGRhd0xIbytWZ2s3cXZVT0tVd3VXTElXZzRsLzlTcmFHTUhFRSxzPXJROVpZM01udEJldVAzRTFURFZDNHc9PSxpPTEwMDAw"), done: false }, ... }`
+| S: :javascript:`{ isMaster: true, speculativeAuthenticate: { conversationId: 1, payload: BinData(0,"cj1meWtvK2QybGJiRmdPTlJ2OXFreGRhd0xIbytWZ2s3cXZVT0tVd3VXTElXZzRsLzlTcmFHTUhFRSxzPXJROVpZM01udEJldVAzRTFURFZDNHc9PSxpPTEwMDAw"), done: false }, ... }`
 | C: :javascript:`{saslContinue: 1, conversationId: 1, payload: BinData(0, "Yz1iaXdzLHI9ZnlrbytkMmxiYkZnT05Sdjlxa3hkYXdMSG8rVmdrN3F2VU9LVXd1V0xJV2c0bC85U3JhR01IRUUscD1NQzJUOEJ2Ym1XUmNrRHc4b1dsNUlWZ2h3Q1k9")}`
 | S: :javascript:`{conversationId: 1, payload: BinData(0,"dj1VTVdlSTI1SkQxeU5ZWlJNcFo0Vkh2aFo5ZTA9"), done: true, ok: 1}`

-Alternatively, the ``isMaster`` handshake supports another new argument, ``speculativeAuthenticate``, provided as a BSON object.
-This argument provides an instance of the ``authenticate`` command with the ``MONGODB-X509`` mechanism.
-Servers accepting the request will respond with an ``isMaster`` reply containing the results in a field named ``speculativeAuthenticate``.
-Concurrent use of ``speculativeSaslStart`` and ``speculativeAuthenticate`` will result in ``isMaster`` returning an error.
-In this mode, authentication can occur in zero round trips and will be completed once ``isMaster`` returns.

-An example conversation using ``speculativeAuthenticate`` is as follows:
+Drivers MUST set ``speculativeAuthenticate.authenticate`` if the authentication mechanism MONGODB-X509 has been indicated. ``speculativeAuthenticate.authenticate`` MUST NOT be set for any other authentication mechanism.
+An example conversation using ``speculativeAuthenticate`` for the ``MONGODB-X509`` mechanism is as follows:

-| C: :javascript:`{ isMaster: 1, speculativeAuthenticate: { mechanism: "MONGODB-X509", db: "$external" }, ... }`
+| C: :javascript:`{ isMaster: 1, speculativeAuthenticate: { authenticate: 1, mechanism: "MONGODB-X509", db: "$external" }, ... }`
 | S: :javascript:`{ ismaster: true, speculativeAuthenticate: { dbname: "$external", user : "CN=client,OU=KernelUser,O=MongoDB,L=New York City,ST=New York,C=US" }, ok: 1, ... }`

 --------------------------------